 - 95% of their hunters have an opportunity at a bear.

 - You can expect prime-pelted bears, and big ones are the norm.
 Bears squaring seven feet and over are fairly common now that hound hunting and bear baiting was banned years ago.

 - This outfitter is a long-range shooting enthusiast, so this is a great hunt if that interests you.

 The outfitter has an intimate knowledge of the area, and keeps tabs on the big bears that are hitting the clear cuts.
-I hunted bears here in August of 2015.
-While I didn’t get a huge bear, my friend Brandon got one that was well over six feet.
+While I didn’t get a huge bear when I went, my friend Brandon got one that was well over six feet.
 This is a fun hunt.”

 We’d love to help you book a hunt.

 Whether you just want to know some prices, or need more information about one of our destinations, OUTDOORS INTERNATIONAL is here as a resource, and it won’t cost you a thing.

 Just fill out the form below or give us a call at (208) 991-4868 and we’ll get started matching your priorities, budget, timing and expectations to the ideal destination.